RohanGodha/Bibliotrex/README.md

 # Bibliotrex

-"Bibliotrex: The ENic Library Manager" is a feature-rich book record management system built with Express.js and Node.js stack.
+"Bibliotrex: The MENic Library Manager" is a feature-rich book record management system built with Express.js and Node.js stack.
 It offers efficient organization, easy cataloging, seamless user experience, and robust functionality for libraries and bookstores.

 This is a book record management API Backend for the management of records and books